ROI of AI: How to justify the investment to the CFO

 CEO & Founder

 "Cool chatbot, but how much money does it bring?".
-If you stutter on this answer, your project is already dead.
+If you stutter on that answer, your project is already dead.
 In lean times, innovation without ROI is a hobby.

 But measuring Generative AI return is different from measuring traditional software.
 The gain is often invisible in the short term (efficiency) and explosive in the long term (new revenues).